techidaily/site-games-able/source/_posts/ensuring-complete-game-displays-in-epics-library.md

 ## 7\.
 Delete the Epic Games Launcher Cache

- If you notice other issues such as[Epic Games encountering launching errors](https://www.makeuseof.com/windows-epic-game-launcher-0013-error/) , besides the missing titles within the library, there’s a chance the cache got corrupted or outdated.
+ If you notice other issues such as [Epic Games encountering launching errors](https://www.makeuseof.com/windows-epic-game-launcher-0013-error/) , besides the missing titles within the library, there’s a chance the cache got corrupted or outdated.
 In this case, deleting it should fix the issue.
 Here’s how you can do it on a Windows computer:

 1. Press**Windows key + R** to bring up a Run dialog.
 2. Type**%localappdata%** and press**Enter** .